Dancing with the Stars (American TV series) season 4: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1

 Each couple performed either the cha-cha-cha or the foxtrot.
 Couples are listed in the order they performed.

 Week 2

 Each couple performed either the mambo or the quickstep.
 Couples are listed in the order they performed.

 Week 3

 Each couple performed either the jive or the tango.
 Couples are listed in the order they performed.

 Week 4

 Each couple performed either the paso doble or the waltz.
 Couples are listed in the order they performed.

 Week 5

 Each couple performed either the rumba or the samba.
 Couples are listed in the order they performed.

 Week 6

 Each couple performed one unlearned dance and a swing group dance.
 Couples are listed in the order they performed.

 Week 7

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.